Applying for your visa outside the UK

 If you need to return to the UK to continue your studies, you need to apply for entry clearance (a visa) as you did when you first came to the UK.

 Please note if you will be studying at the University of Leeds for the first time as a new student, you do not need to request a CAS via this method.
-Your CAS will be issued to you by the Admissions team, please see here for further details regarding how it can be issued to you.
+Your CAS will be issued to you by the Admissions team, please read more about getting a CAS as a new student.

 When you email the form, please save the form electronically with your surname (in capitals) first and your forename second.